Taiko2k/Tauon/docs/setup.md

     $ python3 tauon.py

-  Note: Python 3.5 reccomended (or later), you may need to specifiy this if you have multiple python versions i.e python3.5
+  Note: Python 3.5 reccomended.
+You may need to specifiy this if you have multiple python versions i.e python3.5

 # Development setup on OS X

-OSX is not fully supported, but the program may run.
+OSX is not officially supported, but the program may run.
 As a rough guide to get started:

 Install Python 3, SDL, SDL_ttf and SDL_image frameworks
 Install Bass libraries to programs /lib folder, required are libbass.dylib, libbassenc.dylib and libbassmix.dylib